sbt/sbt-paradox-material-theme/src/main/paradox/getting-started.md

 ## Adding social links

-Social accounts can be linked in the footer of the documentation using the automatically included [FontAwesome][17] webfont.
-They are configured by setting `material.social.<service>` to the URL you want to link to.
-The following social services are supported: `github`, `gitlab`, `bitbucket`, `linkedin`, `twitter`, `facebook` and finally `web` for website links:
+Social accounts can be linked in the footer of the documentation using an icon from the [FontAwesome][17] webfont.
+The icons are automatically detected based on the URL:

 @@ snip [build.sbt]($root$/build.sbt) { #social }

-The links are generated in a pre-defined order and cannot be changed.

   [17]: http://fontawesome.io/icons/

 ## Copyright Notice

-To display a copyright notice in the footer set `material.copyright` to the text you want to show.
+To display a copyright notice in the footer configure the text you want to show.
 Any HTML markup, such as links, can be used:

 @@ snip [build.sbt]($root$/build.sbt) { #copyright }

 ## Language

-You can define the language of each page with `material.language`:
+You can define the language of your site:

 @@ snip [build.sbt]($root$/build.sbt) { #language }